bashrc2/AberMUSH/README.md

 This would correspond to the image within *images/rooms/roomwithlight*, and be shown instead of the usual room image when a light source is held.

+In rooms which need a light source items won't be noticed until at least one player is holding a light source.
+Hence things can be hidden in the dark.

 ![AberMUSH](docs/door.png)

 ### Adding Doors and Opening things